* * *

 With anti-inflammatory drugs, it's a known fact they can be hard on your kidneys and also cause bleeding in your stomach.
 It's not good practice to take these drugs regularly or for long periods.
 Narcotic use also comes with unpleasant side effects - like constipation, nausea and confusion - that can compound the already present stresses of your neck & shoulder pain.

 Surprisingly to some, it is sometimes a simple movement - done on a daily over a short period - that can give a break to sensitized tissues to help them to calm down.
-Contact us to get an appointment for an evaluation to help identify what treatment may help you get onto the road of recovery.
+Contact us to get an appointment for an evaluation in our Santa Rosa office to help identify what treatment may help you get onto the road of recovery.